1- You have already stepped in

 - Gestures

-- Coherence between your story and what is written on your resume
+- Coherence between your story and what is written on

 - Vision for your career